Abrupt

 and in the whipping trees

-monkeys, pissing, howl!
+the monkeys, pissing, howl!

-at the ten machines.
+at the great machines.
 This is

 not another Ice Age.